vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

    ![](fig/chapter3/create-task.png)

 4. As the first step, you can choose between running the task on the entire collaboration, or on one particular study (i.e., on a subset of the collaboration's institutions).
-Choose the study that, according to your analysis on Challenge #3, is still NOT ready to execute a _federated average_ task.
+Choose the study that, according to what you saw when working on Challenge #3, is still NOT ready to execute a _federated average_ task.

    ![](fig/chapter3/select-study.png)